Agent Workflows for Prompt Discovery and Improvement¶

 | No testnet ETH | Direct to Base Sepolia faucet |

-| No SXXX | sage sxxx faucet (testnet only) |
+| No SXXX | sage wallet faucet (testnet only) |

 Below minVotesToVote |